djeada/Testolini/README.md

 # Testolini
 A testing framework built purely in Bash.
-It simplifies the creation of small unit tests for your Bash scripts.
+Its purpose is to make creating small unit tests for your Bash scripts as simple as possible.